SolaceLabs/solace-tools-typescript/docs/source/ep-migrate/install-content/install.rst

 Prerequisites
 =============

-The importer requires `node 16.x`.
+The importer has been tested with `node 16.x` or `node 18.16.x` on Mac and Linux systems.

 Heap Size
 =========